Elena Verdugo

-Elena Angela Verdugo (April 20, 1925 – May 30, 2017) was an American actress who began in films at the age of five in Cavalier of the West (1931).
-Her career in radio, television and film spanned six decades.
+Elena Angela Verdugo (April 20, 1925 – May 30, 2017) was an American actress, who began in films at the age of five in Cavalier of the West (1931).
+Her career in radio, television, and film spanned six decades.

 Early life

 Elena Angela Verdugo was born on April 20, 1925, in the city of Paso Robles, California.
 She was the daughter of Mrs. Beatrice K. Verdugo.
 Verdugo studied dance, drama, and music as a youngster.

 Career

 Film

-When Verdugo was 15, a judge appointed her mother as her legal guardian so that she could sign a film contract.
+When Verdugo was 15, a judge appointed her mother as her legal guardian, so she could sign a film contract.
 One of her early appearances was in Down Argentine Way (1940).
-She made numerous film appearances through the 1940s, including two Universal horror films.
+She made numerous film appearances through the 1940s, including two Universal horror films, House of Frankenstein and The Frozen Ghost.
 While filming the Abbott and Costello comedy Little Giant (1946), she met and married screenwriter Charles R. Marion, who also wrote for the comedy team's radio show.

 Verdugo starred with Gene Autry and Stephen Dunne in The Big Sombrero (1949).
 She had a small part as the orange girl smitten by Cyrano's gallantry in the opening theater scene of the 1950 José Ferrer version of Cyrano de Bergerac.

 She co-starred in Thief of Damascus (1952) with Paul Henreid and John Sutton.

 Verdugo had a starring role as a singer in 1957's Panama Sal, a musical comedy film.